 What To Do For An Epileptic Dog

-When your dog is experiencing a seizure, one of the most important things that you can do is make their surroundings as calm and quiet as you possibly can.
-Seizures do not cause the dog any pain, but loud noises and bright lights can cause the seizure to worsen as well as cause additional episodes to occur.
-Additionally, stress can also cause subsequent seizures to occur.
+When your dog is experiencing a seizure, one of the most important things that you can do is make their surroundings as calm and quiet as possible.
+Also make sure that your pet is safe and away from any potential hazards.
+Never place your hands near the mouth of a seizing dog as they are unconscious and can bite Seizures do not cause the dog any pain, but loud noises, bright lights, and stress can cause the seizure to worsen as well as cause additional episodes to occur.

 We also want to mention that as your dog's seizure can be frightening for you to watch, it is equally as troubling for other pets in the house.
 It is important to make sure that any other pets are kept away from the animal experiencing the seizure as additional barking can stress the dog out and cause more seizures to occur.